Become a National Science Foundation Teaching Fellow

 WHAT is STEM Education?

-In essence, STEM Education is a way of teaching and learning that more closely reflects and prepares students for the demands of future STEM careers whose precise form and shape we cannot know.
-The annual conference registration form for the National Science Teachers Association (NSTA) states that STEM Education attempts to transform the typical teacher-centered classroom by encouraging a curriculum that is driven by problem-solving, discovery, and exploratory learning.
-It requires students to actively engage a situation in order to find its solution (NSTA, 2012).
-We will state further that STEM Education also includes pedagogy that promotes and develops the transferable skills students need to successfully engage in this type of problem solving, namely; critical thinking, collaboration, communication and creativity.
+STEM stands for Science, Technology, Engineering, and Mathematics, but STEM Education is much more than the sum of its parts.
+It is an approach to teaching and learning that more closely reflects and prepares students for the demands of future STEM careers whose precise form and shape we cannot know.
+STEM Education attempts to transform the typical teacher-centered classroom by encouraging a curriculum and approach to teaching that is driven by problem solving and inquiry and is richly embedded with opportunities for students to develop the transferable skill sets required to actively engage a situation in order to find its solution.

 WHY is STEM Education Critical?